vmchale/hs-ats/README.md

 [![Build Status](https://travis-ci.org/vmchale/fast-combinatorics.svg?branch=master)](https://travis-ci.org/vmchale/fast-combinatorics)

 This is a library for fast combinatorics using ATS.
 As such, make sure a C compiler is installed.
-Also, I don't know if it works on Windows.
+Build reports from Windows users are always welcome.

 Currently it is in-progress, being somewhat constrained by the fact that I have yet to figure out how to share arbitrary-precision types between ATS and Haskell.